 If you are suffering from compromised clarity in the center of your field of vision, retinal specialist Dr. Sean Lalin can determine during a consultation whether cystoid macular edema (CME) is the cause of your symptoms.
 CME is characterized by retinal swelling and the accumulation of fluid in the macula (central part of the retina).
 Though the disorder can have a significant effect on your sight, CME typically responds well to treatment.
-To learn more about cystoid macular edema, contact our practice serving Morristown and Hackettstown today.
+To learn more about cystoid macular edema, contact our practice in either Morristown or Hackettstown today.

 Symptoms and Causes